This teriyaki shrimp recipe takes just 15 minutes to prepare but is loaded with flavor, making it a tasty and easy weeknight meal.

 - Wait until teriyaki sauce has thickened before adding the shrimp.

-Other Seafood Recipes
+Other Recommended Shrimp Recipes

 If you’ve tried this teriyaki shrimp recipe or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
-You can also follow me on Facebook, Instagram, Pinterest and YouTube to see more tasty meals and anything else I'm up to.
+You can also follow me on Facebook, Instagram, TikTok, Pinterest and YouTube to see more tasty meals and anything else I'm up to.

 Teriyaki Shrimp